 Add architecture-specific capture of call stack at time of construction of cet::exception.

-#3 Updated by Christopher Backhouse almost 6 years ago
+#3 Updated by Christopher Backhouse over 7 years ago

 I imagine we'd be interested in this.
 Maybe it could be brought up at a meeting?

 The current flow is:

 5. Enter incantation to get debugger to break on exceptions

 7. See stack trace of exception (and possibly inspect variable values)